tomasswaier/second_year/pib/project.typ

 = Characteristics
 == *Cross-site request forgery*(csrf)
 is a vulnerability that takes advantage of web application in which target is currently authenticated and by gaining the targets authentication token the attacker proceed to make actions as if they were the target.
 This attack can lead to anything from sending messages on victims behalf up to transfering money.
-In worst cases entire web applications can be compromised if user has high level of auhtorization.
+In worst cases entire web applications can be compromised if user has high level of auhtorization@cweCSRF.

 == *CWE-425: Direct Request ('Forced Browsing')*
 Direct Request or more commonly known as Forced browsing is a type of vulnerability that allows resctricted conten be accessed by unathorized users.
 This can be achieved by searching trough bruteforce for unlinked content on the server such as directories, temporary files or configuration files.
 As these files can contain sensitive information, prevention against this attack is vital.
 These attacks can be done both manually if too much context is given to user or trough automated tools such as Nitko.
 Nikto, open source too used for scanning vulnerabilities is capable of searching trough most common directories based on it's database and report the results to user.
-Example: with the use of nikto, an example website "www.exampl.com" would be scanned for most common directories like example.com/users , example.com/logs, example.com/images and more.
+Example: with the use of nikto, an example website "www.exampl.com" would be scanned for most common directories like example.com/users , example.com/logs, example.com/images and more@cweDirectRequest.

 == *CWE-668: Exposure of Resource to Wrong Sphere* Exposure of Resource to Wrong Sphere vulnerability allows a wrong person to access files meant for someone else.
 It's a vulnerability may sound similar to CWE-425 but main difference between these 2 CWEs is that CWE-668 could allow unauthorized person to read sensitive data from database or images from folder not accessible to them due to logical error.
 CWE-425 however attempts read all vulnerable information from files the serever.
-For easier understanding you can imagine it as someone accessing groupchat access to group he's not a part of.
+For easier understanding you can imagine it as someone accessing groupchat access to group he's not a part of@cweExposureOfResourceToWrongSphere.

 == *CWE-200: Exposure of Sensitive Information to an Unauthorized Actor* todo:wtf is the difference between this and 668 ?